Battery Calculator

 Battery Curve Table Configuration

-Important Note: The default battery curve table provided here is for reference only and may not match the actual battery being used.
-To ensure accurate battery level calculation, it is strongly recommended to obtain matching battery voltage-capacity curve data from the battery manufacturer and configure the lookup table according to the actual curve.
+Important Note: The default battery curve table provided in the board directory is only a reference example and may not be suitable for the actual battery currently in use.
+To ensure the accuracy of battery level calculation, it is strongly recommended to obtain matching battery voltage-capacity curve data from the battery manufacturerand configure the corresponding lookup table according to the actual curve.

 Battery curve tables are defined in battery_table.c in the following format: